Trump At Lincoln Memorial Concert: 'You're Not Forgotten Anymore'

 He said of the concert at the Lincoln Memorial: "I don't know if this has ever been done before."

 In fact, several presidents have held pre-inauguration concerts there, including George W. Bush and Barack Obama.
-Obama's 2009 celebration featured Beyonce, Bruce Springsteen and U2 and drew more than 400,000 people.
+Obama's 2009 celebration featured Beyoncé, Bruce Springsteen and U2 and drew more than 400,000 people.

 Trump said he was looking forward to officially taking the oath of office on Friday at noon, telling the crowd, "You're going to cheer me on but I'm going to be cheering you on because what we've done is so special."